We are responding daily to COVID-19 while we continue to deliver the same exceptional level of service.Find Out More

 “I think Facilities First should be commended for this,” says Shane.
 “They wanted to do it right.
 Very rarely do you hear of businesses going from majority non-Indigenous owned to 100% Indigenous owned; it’s always the other way.
 They showed real leadership, they passed something on that was not just about money; it was about a social outcome.”

-Yaanma started as a vision within the Facilities First team, spearheaded by Melissa Brennan, a proud Aboriginal woman, as Facilities First CEO Ben Bayot explains.
+Yaanma started as a vision within the Facilities First team, as Facilities First CEO Ben Bayot explains.

 “The idea was to create an Indigenous company where we could provide opportunities for Indigenous people to be employed and then further to that.
 The idea was to hand our ownership over to an Indigenous company,” says Ben.

-“It grew organically from talking to Melissa.
+“It grew organically.
 It wasn’t a model that we copied anywhere and it certainly wasn’t profitable for Facilities First from a financial point of view, but for social procurement and personal satisfaction it ticked all the boxes.”

 Yaanma is a Dharawal word meaning ‘to go/walk together’.
 The language is said to be spoken by the Indigenous people who had a relationship with the area south of Botany Bay and the Georges River, west to Appin, down as far as Goulburn and Wreck Bay near Nowra.
 The Yaanma logo is a traditional symbol for people sitting, a perfect representation of the gathering of all people involved in the company’s journey.